 In the News

-Not Guilty Verdict in Terrorism Case
+Guilty Plea and Sentence in Terrorism Case

 The Public Prosecution Service of Canada is responsible for prosecuting offences under federal jurisdiction in a manner that is free of any improper influence and that respects the public interest.
 The PPSC is also responsible for providing prosecution-related advice to law enforcement agencies across Canada.